Skip to main content

 About Flesh & Buns

 Flesh & Buns is a London restaurant listed in the Hamburgers cuisine category, with a casual dress code and daily opening hours that run from 12 PM into the evening.
-Use it as a practical, casual option rather than relying on unverified details about a specific menu format, service style, or location within the city.
-For comparison, diners focused on other London choices might also consider The Barbary depending on the occasion.
+Use it as a practical, casual option, consider The Barbary as another London choice depending on the occasion.

-The clearest verified details are practical: Flesh & Buns is casual, open daily from 12 PM, stays open until 10 PM on Monday and Tuesday, 11 PM from Wednesday to Saturday, 9 PM on Sunday.
-Those hours make it easier to plan around different parts of the day, though specific booking policies, group arrangements, seating formats, menu details are not verified here.
+Flesh & Buns is casual, open daily from 12 PM, stays open until 10 PM on Monday and Tuesday, 11 PM from Wednesday to Saturday, 9 PM on Sunday.
+Those hours make it easier to plan around different parts of the day, though specific booking policies, group arrangements, seating formats, menu details may vary.

 Where it fits among London options

-Flesh & Buns is verified here under the Hamburgers category, so it can be considered alongside other London restaurants such as Bleecker Burger, Meat Liquor, or Patty & Bun.
-Beyond that category label, more specific claims about dishes, cuisines, or service format are not confirmed in the available data.
+Flesh & Buns is listed under the Hamburgers category, so it can be considered alongside other London restaurants such as Bleecker Burger, Meat Liquor, or Patty & Bun.

-Against The Barbary, the decision should be based on what you can verify for the date you want to visit rather than assumptions about atmosphere or menu.
+Against The Barbary, the decision should be based on the date you want to visit rather than assumptions about atmosphere or menu.
 Gura Gura is another London restaurant that may be relevant for cross-shopping, while Flesh & Buns remains the pick here when its casual dress code, Hamburgers category, opening hours match your plan.

 Who should choose it